 I run this scenario over several days.
 And this is the result

-date longitude latitude
+date longitude latitude altitude

 All results are within a circle with a radius of 26 mm.
 The maximum distance between 2 points is 46 mm.

-But when I compare this result with the result I got using gpsrinex (Method 2) then there is an offset of about 77 cm.
-Comparing this with the averaging method 1 I see an offset of 1.09 meters.
+But when I compare this result with the result I got using gpsrinex (Method 2) then there is an offset of about 87 cm bevor the coordination transformation was applied but only 11 cm after the coordination transformation was applied.